AvePoint/cloud-api/docs/docs/Overview.md

 - Comprehensive functionality: Enables seamless interaction with AvePoint services, supporting tasks like data management, reporting, and configuration.
 - Scalability and performance: Designed to handle large-scale operations, ensuring reliability and speed in various enterprise scenarios.

-### Legacy API
+## Legacy API

 The legacy API offers essential capabilities but is slated for deprecation:

 - Functionalities:
   - Retrieve audit records for compliance and monitoring.
   - Import objects into AvePoint Online Services for streamlined data management.
   - Register partner customers to facilitate partner integrations.
   - Access Cloud Backup for Microsoft 365 job information for backup management.

 - **Deprecation Notice**: This API is scheduled for deprecation after the December 2024 release.
-Transitioning to modern APIs is highly recommended to ensure continued support and access to the latest features.
+Transitioning to the current API is highly recommended to ensure continued support and access to the latest features.
 - Documentation: For additional details on the legacy API, refer to [AvePoint Online Services Web API Help](https://avepointcdn.azureedge.net/assets/webhelp/avepoint-online-services-api/index.htm).
-By leveraging these APIs, you can efficiently manage and interact with your cloud data in the AvePoint Confidence Platform, ensuring seamless integration and enhanced productivity.

-## What's in AvePoint Graph Modern API
+## What's in the current AvePoint Graph API

-AvePoint Graph Modern API provides a unified endpoint to accessing AvePoint services data, designed to cater to IT professionals seeking robust data management, data insights, and backup monitoring solutions.
+AvePoint Graph API provides a unified endpoint to accessing AvePoint services data, designed to cater to IT professionals seeking robust data management, data insights, and backup monitoring solutions.

 ### Introduction

-This API employs advanced authentication methods to ensure secure and efficient access to a wide range of functionalities.
+The AvePoint Graph API employs advanced authentication methods to ensure secure and efficient access to a wide range of functionalities.
 These include:

 - Retrieve audit records: Access comprehensive records from AvePoint Online Services.
 - Streamline partner operations on customer management: Enhance efficiency in handling customer data and interactions through the Elements platform.